StegVerse-Labs/HydraSafe/README.md

 HydraSafe operates under the DiamondOps liability model.

 > DiamondOps is responsible for the correctness of technical determinations and documentation produced under its schemas at the time of issuance.
 DiamondOps is not responsible for physical installation, operation, maintenance, or real-world performance of equipment.

+Responsibility for implementation, compliance execution, and operational outcomes remains exclusively with the asset owner and their designated contractors.

 See the authoritative statement in:
 ```